-One of the best ways to eliminate friction is to offer multiple payment options.
+One of the best ways to eliminate friction is to offer various payment options.
 Having these options gives your customers the control and convenience they desire, and in return, it makes your business appear more professional and trustworthy.
-Having these options is vital to providing a great customer experience, and 75% of consumers say that they are willing to pay more for a better experience.
+Having these options is vital to providing a great customer experience.
+And 75% of consumers say that they are willing to pay more for a better experience.

 Mobile Friendly Website/App:

 Recent research shows that consumers look at their smartphones an average of 150 times per day.
-Having a mobile-friendly website allows you to meet your customers and potential customers where they are; on their smartphones.
-The easier you make things for your customers the more likely they are to follow through with an application.
+Having a mobile-friendly website allows you to meet your borrowers and potential borrowers where they are; on their smartphones.
+The more comfortable you make things for your customers the more likely they are to follow through with an application.

-Having an app is another great way to simplify things.
+Having an app is another excellent way to simplify things.
 Did you know that 78% of adults in America own a smartphone?
 And 43% of them regularly use their phones to manage finances and make payments?
 Customers are more apt to apply for a loan when the option to make payments online is available.
 And honestly, being able to make an online payment is expected these days.
-Having a user-friendly app is an essential aspect of providing a great customer experience.
+Having a user-friendly app is an essential aspect of providing a five-star borrowing experience.

-Knowing the demographics of your clientele and future customers is very important because it helps you understand your target audience.
+Knowing the demographics of your current borrowers and future borrowers are essential because it helps you understand your target audience.
 When you know who your target audience is you can pinpoint how you should market to them.
 The key is to figure out a marketing strategy that is convenient for you and your customers.
 Do they use social media?
 Do they use email?
 Do they prefer to use mail or texting?
 Knowing these things will save you a lot of time and a lot of money.

 Having a social media account is a great way to help you better engage with your customers and build stronger relationships.
 To get more online loans, you need to let people know that the online option is available.
 Through this online and social media engagement, you can inform people of your online lending services.